 At all meal times there are clearly labeled ‘meat’, ‘vegetarian’ and ‘vegan’ options, but special dietary requirements have to be discussed before confirming.
 Clean drinking water is also provided in a number of locations on site.
-There is a bar area where drinks like smoothies can be bought and serve alcohol 3 nights a week for volunteers who are 18+.
+There is a bar area where alcohol is available for volunteers that are 18+.

 What to Bring